arnoldjulian/Mapping-out-phase-diagrams-with-generative-classifiers/README.md

 - install [julia](https://julialang.org/downloads/)
 - download, `activate`, and `instantiate` [`Pkg.instantiate()`] our package
-- individual files can then be executed by calling, e.g., `julia main_ising.jl`
+- individual files can then be executed by calling, e.g., `julia run_main.jl`
-- output data/figures are stored in the associated results folder.
+- uncomment `savefig()` functions to save plots

 ## Authors: